marceickhoff/laravel-mix-clean-css/README.md

     level: 2,
     format: mix.inProduction() ? false : 'beautify' // Beautify only in dev mode
   })

-  // Run clean-css only on one specific stylesheet .cleanCss({
-    // ...
-  }, 'src/app.scss')

-  // Run clean-css only on multiple specific stylesheets .cleanCss({
-    // ...
-  }, [
-    'src/app.scss',
-    'src/app.sass',
-  ])
 ```

 For more information about clean-css configurations please refer to their [documentation](https://github.com/jakubpawlowicz/clean-css/blob/master/README.md).